ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 about extensions and the meet algorithm for the toplevel domain.

-In the case of closures, the set of indices is a pair containing on one side the closure ID of the corresponding function, and on the other side the set of closure elements (closure IDs and closure variables) present in the associated closure.
-The elements associated to such an index are products indexed by the set of closure elements (in this product, closure IDs are associated to a function pointer abstraction, and closure variables to regular value abstractions).
+In the case of closures, the set of indices is a pair containing on one side the function slot of the corresponding function, and on the other side the set of closure elements (function slots and value slots) present in the associated closure.
+The elements associated to such an index are products indexed by the set of closure elements (in this product, function slots are associated to a function pointer abstraction, and value slots to regular value abstractions).
 Disjunctions are less useful here, but in a few cases this could transform a call to an unknown function (indirect call) into a switch that dispatches to